web-infra-dev/rsbuild/packages/document/docs/en/shared/config/tools/rspack.md

 - sass-loader
 - less
 - less-loader
-- babel-loader
 - url-loader
-- file-loader
 - ...

-This method is usually used when you need to reuse the same dependency with the rsbuild.
+This method is usually used when you need to reuse the same dependency with the Rsbuild.

 :::tip
 Rsbuild built-in dependencies are subject to change with version iterations, e.g. generate large version break changes.
 Please avoid using this API if it is not necessary.